caseycesari/vectorformats.DjangoWStyle/README.md

 Or, more generically:

-	'fieldname_values_list': [[pk,field1,field2,...],[pk,field1,field2]]
+	'fieldname_values_list': [[pk,field1,field2,...],[pk,field1,field2,...]]

 ####display####
 The `display` method is used to retrieve the display name from a `CHOICES` tuple.
-Using the above model setup, if you wanted to retrieve the display name of the street suffix for the entry "Broad":
+Using the model setup noted above, if you wanted to retrieve the display name of the street suffix for the entry "Broad":

 	>>> from vectorformats.Formats import DjangoWStyle, GeoJSON
 	>>> qs = Street.objects.filter(name="Broad")